 I grew up in Gugulethu in Cape Town, South Africa.
 It was an environment that resonated with communal living, hard work, and entrepreneurship.
 My family was a hardworking bunch – engaged in all sorts of businesses from butchery to spaza shops.
 My first encounter with a computer – and perhaps what started my whole drive – was digitizing the stock system for my Aunt’s shop.

-I discovered that a whole new world was opening up before me – very colorful like the Baghdad of the Arabian Knights – and somehow I knew technology was something worth mastering.
+I discovered that a whole new world was opening up before me – very colourful like the Baghdad of the Arabian Knights – and somehow I knew technology was something worth mastering.
 I wanted to learn as much as I can – not just the software but also the hardware aspects as well.
 My love for mathematics and logic led me to acquire two degrees in Statistics and Accounting at the University of Cape Town and Kwa-Zulu Natal.
 Subsequently, I also undertook the International Executive Programme at INSEAD and completed my Master’s degree in Commerce last year.

 Recently, Susan Wojcicki, CEO of YouTube, a unit of Google, shared some of her experiences on gender discrimination and marginalization in the line of her work.
 She said “I’ve been left out of key industry events and social gatherings.
 I’ve had meetings with external leaders where they primarily addressed the more junior male colleagues.
 I’ve had my comments frequently interrupted and my ideas ignored until they were rephrased by men…” Please, also share with us some of your experiences, working in a male-dominated industry.